 Business Schools in Mississippi

-Positioned on the Gulf Coast with Louisiana and Arkansas to the west, Tennessee to the north, and Alabama to the south, Mississippi is one of the states that many associate with the deep American South.
+Positioned on the Gulf Coast with Louisiana and Arkansas to the west, Tennessee to the north, and Alabama to the south, Mississippi is one of the states that many associates with the deep American South.
 The state’s economy features a diverse mix, including agriculture, fishing, manufacturing, tourism, and petroleum.

-Mississippi has a relatively small population (around 3 million) and is not particularly associated with academics, which accounts for National Center for Educational Statistics (NCES) statistics showing only 15 public and non-profit schools that grant undergraduate and graduate business degrees in the state.
-The good news is that a relatively high percentage of these are accredited: 13 at the undergraduate level and 10 at the graduate level.
-We always strongly recommend choosing an accredited college wherever you go to school, as this provides assurance that the program you select has clear objectives and has proven that it produces quality outcomes while adhering to national and international standards.
+Mississippi has a relatively small population (around 3 million).
+It is not particularly associated with academics, which accounts for the National Center for Educational Statistics (NCES) statistics showing only 15 public and non-profit schools that grant undergraduate and graduate business degrees in the state.
+The good news is that a relatively high percentage of these are accredited: 13 at the undergraduate and 10 at the graduate levels.
+We always strongly recommend choosing an accredited college wherever you go to school.
+This assures that the program you select has clear objectives and has proven that it produces quality outcomes while adhering to national and international standards.
 Accredited schools also typically offer a richer educational experience via interaction with actual businesses.

 All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the Southern Association of Colleges and Schools (SACS).

-This article contains the key data you need to help you choose the Mississippi business school that best suits your unique needs based on a variety of key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
+This article contains the key data you need to help you choose the Mississippi business school that best suits your unique needs based on various key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Mississippi.

 Undergraduate Business Schools in Mississippi